 In many cases for nonprofits, multiple people will be working on the software.
-Online accessibility allows everyone to collaborate without having to download anything onto their computers.
+Online accessibility, like cloud-based software, allows everyone to collaborate without having to download anything onto their computers.

 With an online software, you can say goodbye to long downloads and storage issues.
 All you need is an internet connection and you are good to go!
 This goes for any employees or volunteers you give access to.
 It is a fast and practical way to get the job done.

 Seeing a message like: "Please download the latest version of the software" becomes a thing of the past with an online software.
 Most software companies (like AssoConnect) make regular improvements and upgrades to their softwares, and update them automatically.